mozilla/extension-activity-monitor/CONTRIBUTING.md

 The extension receives each activity log in the form of an `object` from activityLog API.
 The activityLog API schema can be found [here](https://searchfox.org/mozilla-central/source/toolkit/components/extensions/schemas/activity_log.json).

 When the Activity Log page is opened via popup, it fetches the existing logs (if logs were collected before) from the background.
-While the Activity Log page is opened, it receives real-time logs from background and render them.
+While the Activity Log page is opened, it receives real-time logs from the background and render them.
 It can send instructions to the background via `runtime.sendMessage` API to save logs to a JSON file, load logs from JSON file and clear logs.

 - ##### Live Logging